 Curriculum combines classroom learning with clinical practice.
 Some programs allow for study in a specialty area, such as small animals or equines.
 Typical courses might include:

 Job Outlook and Salary Information

-Prospects are expected to be excellent for all veterinarians for the 2010-2020 period, according to the U.S. Bureau of Labor Statistics, with a projected job growth rate of 36%.
+Prospects are expected to be faster than average for all veterinarians for the 2014-2024 period, according to the U.S. Bureau of Labor Statistics, with a projected job growth rate of 9%.
 Pet owners are increasingly willing to pay for advanced care and medical services for their animals.
-The BLS found that the average salary for veterinarians in May 2012 was $93,250.
+The BLS found that the median salary for veterinarians in May 2015 was $88,490.